garystafford/streaming-sales-generator/README.md

 random or results if an even distribution over time.

 This configurable data generator streams drink products, semi-random sales transactions, and product inventory activities to Apache Kafka.
-It is designed for demonstrating streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Flink, Apache Pinot, Databricks, and Amazon Kinesis Data Analytics.
+It is designed for demonstrating streaming data analytics tools, such as Apache Spark Structured Streaming, Apache Beam, Apache Flink, Apache Pinot, Databricks, Google Cloud Dataproc, and Amazon Kinesis Data Analytics.

 ## Highlights